ccbogel/QualCoder/README.md

 1) Install Python dependency modules using `pip3`:

-`pip3 install py2app pyqt6 lxml pillow six ebooklib ply chardet pdfminer.six openpyxl pandas plotly pydub python-vlc SpeechRecognition`
+`pip3 install chardet ebooklib ffmpeg-python lxml py2app pyqt6 pillow ply pdfminer.six openpyxl pandas plotly pydub python-vlc six SpeechRecognition`

 2) Create the Application.
 You will find it in the 'dist' folder and drag it to 'Applications'.
 `python3 setup.py py2app`